shakebugs/shake-docs/docs/android/configuration-and-data/disable.md

 title: Disable
 ---

-This page is about preventing a segment of your users from using Shake.
+>After you start Shake, you can pause and resume it for any of your users at any point.

-## Introduction
+## Example
-Let's start with two use cases.

-Maybe some of your users have opted in for beta access, others haven't.
+Let's suppose some of your users have opted in for beta access while others haven't.
-Or, maybe you're building a new Airbnb and want *hosts* to be able to report bugs back to you, but don't want to show Shake to the *guests*.
+Or, maybe you're building a new Airbnb app and want *hosts* to be able to send you tickets but don't want *guests* to have Shake features.

-You could simply never call the  `Shake.start()` method for guest users, but what if a user switches from host to guest mode?
+You could never call the `Shake.start()` method for guests, but what if a user switches from host to guest mode?

-## How to use
+## Disable
-Call the `Shake.setEnabled(false)` method wherever you find it appropriate in your app.
+Call the `Shake.setEnabled(false)` method wherever you want to in your app.
 Shake will be disabled immediately, which means:

-1. Shake can't be invoked any more
+* Shake can't be invoked any more.
-1. Shake stops tracking all data
+* Shake stops tracking all data.

-So let's suppose you want to allow *hosts* to use Shake, but not the *guests*.
+Back to our example where you want to allow *hosts* to use Shake but not the *guests*.
 You would do this:

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';